-It takes strategic vision to uncover faster and more capable testers that future-proof your PCB manufacturing, and there has never been a better time since components went surface mount.
+It takes a strategic vision to uncover faster and more capable testers that future-proof your PCB manufacturing, and there has never been a better time since components went surface mount.
 New systems are faster, more reliable, and have new communication protocol tests that allow for enhanced test coverage

 So, why would it be worth taking the risk of switching?